The fixation line in the ${\Lambda}$-coalescent: The fixation line

 For $j$ and $n$ integers, we set

-to denote the (partial) depth of the $n$-coalescent and the hitting time of the fixation line respectively.
+to denote the (partial) depth of the $n$-coalescent and the hitting time of the fixation line, respectively.
 We now state our key lemma.
-In fact, the whole paper may be seen as a digression on this relation. \begin{lem} Let $1 \leq j \leq n$.
-The two random variables $\tau_{j}^n$ and $\alpha_{j}^n$ have the same distribution. \end{lem} \begin{proof} Fix $t>0$.
-It is enough to observe that the events
+In fact, the whole paper may be seen as a digression on this relation.